OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 This API indicates if a given address is a risk or a threat to others.

 It returns risk data associated with the supplied address.
-It flags if the address appears in any sanctioned databases, has been historically flagged as malicious, associated with a scam smart contract, and so on.
+It flags if the address appears in any sanctioned databases, has been historically flagged as malicious, is associated with a scam smart contract, and so on.
 It also includes filtering for spam / sybil signals.

 Some common use cases for this endpoint include:

 - Filtering addresses for spam

-- Blocking high risk addresses from utilizing your service
+- Blocking high-risk addresses from utilizing your service

-- Presenting high risk addresses to others as potentially risky to interact with
+- Presenting high-risk addresses to others as potentially risky to interact with

-- Protecting your platform by restricting high risk addresses
+- Protecting your platform by restricting high-risk addresses

 - Much more!

 ### Approval risks API

-This API returns a list of approvals for a given address, and the associated risk of the spender of that approval.
+This API returns a list of approvals for a given address and the associated risk of the spender for that approval.
 Approvals are commonplace in crypto - now you know which ones put you at risk.
 Check out your own open approvals[ here](https://dapp.webacy.com/?mode=approvals).

 If you're a wallet interested in native revoke and approval risk scoring,[ reach out to us](https://docs.webacy.com/other/contact-us).